 The Musician’s Threshold

-We strive to guide students past the “musicians threshold,” a level of fluency with the instrument and the language of music wherein the student is able to enjoy playing any type or style of music without difficulty.
+We strive to guide students past the “musicians threshold,” a level of fluency with the instrument and the language of music wherein the student is able to enjoy playing any type or style of music without difficulty, akin to being able to speak a new language without translating to a native language.
 Many of our students pass this musicians threshold in their high school years.
 They continue to play music in orchestras at college and beyond, compose music as a means of expression, and collaborate with contemporary musicians.
-Our students who develop a career mindset for music cross this threshold earlier, and are mentored by our faculty in work/life/art balance, developing their specialization as artists and learn to navigate the musical career field.
+Our students who develop a career mindset for music cross this threshold earlier, and are mentored by our faculty in work/life/art balance, cultivating their specialization as artists and learn to navigate the musical career field.

 The Eleos Curriculum